startwithsierra/mangoh-to-gcloud/README.md

 There is a main `myComponent` with the entry point, our main class and some utils (`i2c`, `lsm6ds3`) that you can use for others usecase.

+> IMPORTANT: the config directory must contain your generated public/private keys generated using openssl for RSA key pair or Elliptic Curve key pair and registered in you Google Cloud IoT during the last step -- cf. the chapter prerequisites.

 ## <a name='application-definition-file'>Application definition file</a>